What Is a Low-Bacteria Diet?

 - Promptly refrigerate or freeze leftovers.

-- Refrigerate foods after opening (eg, salad dressing, apple sauce, and soy sauce).
+- Refrigerate foods after opening (like salad dressing, apple sauce, and soy sauce).

 When dining out: